-While playing as V, you’ll be able to use experience points to upgrade stats and invest in skills based on the game’s three classes: NetRunner, Techie, and Solo.
-Additionally, V has an arsenal of ranged and close combat weapons at their disposal which can be modified and upgraded as well.
+While playing as V, you’ll be able to use experience points to upgrade stats and invest in skills based on the game’s three classes: NetRunner, Techie and Solo.
+Additionally, V has an arsenal of ranged and close combat weapons at their disposal that can be modified and upgraded as well.

 Atomic Heart is an upcoming first-person shooter from indie developer Mundfish.
 The game takes place in an alternate universe where a technical revolution under the Soviet Union’s regime has taken place.
 The player assumes control of a Soviet KGB officer who’s been tasked with infiltrating a secret facility that’s gone radio silent and find out what’s gone wrong.